Team Humility Is Often Overlooked

 Embrace Humility From The Top Down

-To foster humility within a team, it starts with leadership.
-Leaders must model humility by showing a willingness to learn and recognizing the unique expertise of team members.
+Fostering humility within a team starts with leadership.
+Leaders must model humility by showing a willingness to learn and recognising the unique expertise of team members.
 They should find the right balance in self-assessment, neither overestimating nor underestimating their importance.
-Leaders must also express genuine care for their team, checking in regularly and understanding their needs.
+Leaders must also express genuine care for their team, check in regularly, and understand their needs.
 Establishing a feedback loop is crucial for personal and team growth, highlighting areas of strength and improvement.

-For humility to take root, organizations must weave it into their fabric.
+For humility to take root, organisations must weave it into their fabric.
 This includes hiring, promotions, and salary increases.
-Publicly promoting team values and recognizing those who exemplify them reinforces their importance.
+Publicly promoting team values and recognising those who exemplify them reinforces their importance.
 Regularly reminding team members of these values encourages their adoption.

 Strategies To Instill Team Humility